FalixNodes-Software/KB-articles/content/_posts/minecraft/modifications/general/2025-01-23-adding-modpacks.md

 {% tabs Install %}
 {% tab Install Modpack Installer %}

 {:start="4"} 4.
-In the top navigation bar, hover over "Servers", then navigate to [Modpacks](https://client.falixnodes.net/server/modpacks).
+In the navigation menu, open the "Minecraft" category and navigate to [Modpacks](https://client.falixnodes.net/server/modpacks).

 5. To search for a modpack, enter its name in the "Search Modpacks" field, then click on "**Search**{: .blue }".